 where n is the current value of the input stream.
-For example, if the Timed input port is named in, then returns a complex number, which is the current I and Q members of the Timed particle.
+For example, if the Timed input port is named in, then in.getIQData(0)

+returns a complex number, which is the current I and Q members of the Timed particle.